agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

 Welcome to the agrimaan Platform's Investor Guide.
 This comprehensive resource is designed to help you navigate the innovative investment opportunities available through our agricultural technology platform.
 By connecting investors with farmers, agrimaan creates a mutually beneficial ecosystem that supports sustainable agriculture while providing attractive investment returns.

 The agrimaan Platform leverages blockchain technology to tokenize agricultural assets, creating transparency, security, and liquidity in what has traditionally been an illiquid market.
-Whether you're interested in land ownership, equipment financing, or supporting sustainable farming initiatives, our platform provides the tools and information you need to make informed investment decisions.
+Whether you're interested in Fields ownership, equipment financing, or supporting sustainable farming initiatives, our platform provides the tools and information you need to make informed investment decisions.

 This guide will walk you through every aspect of the investment process, from setting up your account and wallet to analyzing opportunities, managing your portfolio, and tracking returns.
 We've designed the platform to be accessible to both experienced agricultural investors and newcomers to the space.